LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 Yes, this is possible.

-#### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

-The purpose of enabling the Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
-However, if the receiver bot doesn't find an intent ID or user message in the Tango Context object, the old escalation flow continues.

 #### How do I transfer other data from the sender bot to the receiver bot?

 You can only set an intent ID or user message in the Tango Context object.
 To transfer other data between the sender bot and receiver bot, use the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html).

+#### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

+The purpose of enabling the Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
+However, if the receiver bot doesn't find an intent ID or user message in the Tango Context object, the default transfer (escalation) flow is used.